uni-medical/SAM-Med3D/readme.md

 ```
 Then modify the `utils/data_paths.py` according to your own data.

+2. **(Recommand) Prepare the Pre-trained Weights**

+Download the checkpoint from [ckpt section](https://github.com/uni-medical/SAM-Med3D#-checkpoint) and move the pth file into `SAM_Med3D/ckpt/sam_med3d.pth`.

-2. **Run the Training Script**:
+3. **Run the Training Script**:
-Execute the following command in your terminal:
+Run `bash train.sh` to execute the following command in your terminal:

 ```
-bash train.sh
+python train.py --multi_gpu --task_name ${tag}
 ```
 This will start the training process of the SAM-Med3D model on your prepared data.

+The key options are listed below:

+- task_name: task name
+- checkpoint: pre-trained checkpoint
+- work_dir: results folder for log and ckpt
+- multi_gpu: use multiple GPU with DDP
+- gpu_ids: set gpu ids used for training
+- num_epochs: number of epoches
+- batch_size: batch size for training
+- lr: learning rate for training

+**Hint**: Use the `--checkpoint` to set the pre-trained weight path, the model will be trained from scratch if no ckpt in the path is found!

 ### Evaluation